In today’s article, we’re going to be answering a question that a lot of Nike Huarache fans ask “Are Huaraches running shoes?”

 Are Huaraches Running Shoes?

-The Nike Huarache is not a running shoe even it has the word Run.
 The first thing that backs this up is Nike running shoes have RN on the box, training shoes have TR, and sportswear shoes have SW.

 So since Huaraches come in a box with SW, that means that Nike considers the Huaraches to be sportswear shoes.
 They were NOT designed for athletic performance but more for casual wear.